atomist-skills/gcf-java11-clojure/README.md

 Right?
 Seems straight forward.
 The functions framework should be able to reference a `Class` that is generated from `.clj` source.
 I ran into a ClassLoader issue when trying this.
 I'm wondering whether the context ClassLoader that loads `com.google.cloud.functions.HttpFunction`, is not what I was expected.
-If my entrypoint comes from this `clj` code:
+I tried to create an entrypoint using this `clj` code:

 ```clojure
 (ns atomist.Main